 This ability is the core feature of the Mastermind archetype.

 This is used to assist an ally in attacking an enemy creature.
-Just declare which creature you are helping your ally attack and they will have advantage when they roll their first attack against the creature!
+Just declare which creature you are helping your ally attack and your friend will have advantage when they roll their first attack against the creature!

 The best part?
 The creature can be up to 30 feet away from you instead of having to be 5 feet away!
-As long as they can see or hear you, you’re able to create that opening for your ally!
+As long as that enemy can see or hear you, you’re able to create that opening for your ally!

 This is particularly vital when you’re trying to line up a big hit like a Paladin’s Divine Smite.